The Measurement Tool features 3 Modes.

 Figure 8.
 Advanced Measurements on the Package & Add-ons page.

-To toggle Advanced Measurements on or off for any iGUIDE view click the checkbox labeled “Disable Advanced Measurements (if available)” found on the Edit View page.
+To toggle Advanced Measurements on or off for any iGUIDE view click the checkbox labelled “Disable Advanced Measurements (if available)” found on the Edit View page.

 Figure 9.
 Advanced Measurements on the Edit View page.